 Dave Umino owns and farms this 11 acre vineyard, one third of which is purchased by Chasseur, located on rolling hills southwest of the township of Sebastopol on Blucher Valley road.
 At this writing the Russian River Valley has extended its boundary to include this vineyard.
 Dave is a third generation farmer from the Central Valley of California leaving to pursue a career in forensic metallurgy.
 With a desire to return to the land Dave retired and purchased this current property.
 Against the advice of local farmers and consultants he planted the property to Dijon clones 115 and777 (which Chasseur purchases) among others in 1997.
 It was the belief at the time that this site was too cold for grapes.
 It is to our benefit that Dave paid no attention to this advice.
 2006, our first vintage from this vineyard, was some of the finest quality fruit brought to the winery.
 In fact we have dedicated a vineyard designate to this vineyard starting with the 2006.

-Most of the ‘Soft Asylum’ blend comes from a vineyard whose bud wood comes from the great La Tache vineyard in Burgundy.
-The proprietary name is derivative from lyrics of the 1960’s musical group The Doors of whom I was a fan in my youth.
+The ‘Soft Asylum’ comes from a vineyard south of Sebastopol, farmed by Will Petersen, one of the oldest farmering families in Sebastopol.
+The bud wood comes from the great La Tache vineyard in Burgundy.
+Wines made from this vineyard have plenty of varietal character but are unique to other Pinot Noirs one will encounter.
+The proprietary name is derivative from lyrics of the 1960’s musical group, The Doors of whom the winemaker was a fan in his youth.